Artaman League: Legacy

 The development of a number of environmentalist groups and projects in Germany with extreme right wing politics has recently gained media attention.
-Since the 1990s, far-right environmentalists have taken advantage of cheap farmland made available by the post-Cold War reunification of East and West Germany, establishing themselves in Mecklenburg, "in an effort to reinvigorate the traditions of the Artaman League".
+Since the 1990s, third-position environmentalists have taken advantage of cheap farmland made available by the post-Cold War reunification of East and West Germany, establishing themselves in Mecklenburg, "in an effort to reinvigorate the traditions of the Artaman League".
 The state government of Rhineland-Palatinate has published a booklet titled Nature Conservation vs Rightwing Extremism in an effort to assist organic farmers who may encounter rightwing extremists.
 Gudrun Heinrich of the University of Rostock has published a study, Brown Ecologists, in reference to both the current movement and the Nazi Brownshirts.
-The politically extreme rightwing environmental magazine Umwelt und Aktiv (Environment and Active), is believed to receive support from Germany's far-right National Democratic party (NPD).
-Der Spiegel has covered the "organic brown fellowship" ("Braune Bio-Kameradschaft"), and Süddeutsche Zeitung has published an article on and the “infiltration [Unterwanderung] of organic farming by rightwing extremists, noting the lineage to Nazi doctrines of Aryan supremacy and ecological harmony.
+The politically extreme rightwing environmental magazine Umwelt und Aktiv (Environment and Active), is believed to receive support from Germany's third-position National Democratic Party (NPD).
+Der Spiegel has covered the "organic brown fellowship" ("Braune Bio-Kameradschaft"), and Süddeutsche Zeitung has published an article on the “infiltration [Unterwanderung] of organic farming by rightwing extremists, noting the lineage to Nazi doctrines of Aryan supremacy and ecological harmony.